What To Do When You’ve Got Too Much To Do

 Don’t just sit there feeling terrible.
 You won’t just snap out of it and start getting stuff done.
 You need to stop and reset before you try to tackle things again.

 I often find that I’m putting a task off because I think it will be really hard or I’m not sure how to do it.
 Breaking it into smaller pieces makes it much easier to face.
-There’s always a few bits of it that I know I can do easily and make some progress on.
-My mum always asks me “how do you eat an elephant?”, and of course the answer is one bite at a time.
+There are always a few bits of it that I know I can do easily and make some progress on.
+My mum always asks me “how do you eat an elephant?”, and of course, the answer is one bite at a time.

 What do I actually need to do right now?
 What can wait for another time when I’m feeling more focused?
 Where’s a good place to start?
-Will clearing the inbox clear my mind or will I just spend time feeling productive but not tackling the things that will make a difference?
+Will clearing the inbox clear my mind, or will I just spend time feeling productive but not tackling the things that will make a difference?
+Why is this on my list in the first place?

-When I feel overwhelmed, I often notice that’s in the middle of several days with lots going on.
+I often notice that I feel overwhelmed in the middle of several days with lots going on.
 If I can, I’ll see if I can squeeze something fun or relaxing in.
-But I find even just planning something for the weekend or next week is enough.
-Knowing that I have a break coming up can be enough.
+But I find even just planning something for the weekend or next week can help me see the light at the end of the tunnel; knowing that I have a break coming up can be enough.

-As Nike would say, just do it!
-I’m a bit of a perfectionist (it’s taken me 3 days to actually get this post finished after making some initial notes in the midst of my overwhelm).
-There are times when I won’t even have started a task because I’m worried about it not being perfect.
-And, of course, it is never perfect.
+Easier said than done for the perfectionists in the room.
+There are times when I won’t even have started a task because I’m worried about it not being perfect (hello, procrastinating perfectionism).
+But the thing is, it's never perfect.
 If I could collect up all the time and energy I’ve wasted worrying about how to do something or how to make it perfect rather than actually doing it, I would have all the time and energy I’ll ever need.
-So, time for a cliche or, and they’re cliches because they’re true: done is better than perfect.
+So, time for a cliche (and they’re cliches because they’re true): done is better than perfect.
 Don’t let the perfect be the enemy of the good.
 Sometimes, you’ve just got to get over it and do something.

-need more practical tools to help manage overwhelm?
+need A few more tools to help manage overwhelm?

 Previous